 It’s a tough little checklist but these are the kind of hikes I call ‘Bang for Buck’, meaning it is a smaller amount of effort for a big payoff.
-Ultimately you are on the trail for less time but you get the epic viewpoint at the end.
+Ultimately you are on the trail for less time but you get the epic viewpoint or waterfall at the end.
+The great part about Kauai is that it’s quite small so no matter where you decide to stay on the island, you are always within reach of a great hike.
 These easy hikes on Kauai are my favorite half-dayers and a great way to kick off your Sunday morning!

 Waipo’o Falls Trail